 What is ‘backbilling’?

+If you think your supplier should have applied the backbilling rules and they haven’t, you should first tell them and follow their complaints process.
+All suppliers must have a complaints handling procedure.
 Find out more on the process at Complain about your gas or electricity bill or supplier.

 The Citizens Advice consumer helpline can offer help and advice on energy issues if you’re having problems.